luzd19/luzd19.github.io/_pages/about.md

 **Quantum-enhanced machine learning**
 - Designing new quantum machine learning algorithms that offer quantum speed-ups over their classical counterparts
 - Finding machine learning problems that show unambitious complexity separation between quantum and classical algorithms
+- developing theoretical and empirical characterization of new classes of quantum machine learning models

 **Machine learning for quantum physics**
   - Solving quantum many-body problems, such as finding the system's ground state and simulating its dynamics